4d/docs/docs/Admin/server-admin.md

 ### Uptime

-This area indicates the duration of the server operation since the last time it was started (days, hours and minutes).
+This area indicates the duration of the application server operation since the last time it was started (days, hours and minutes).

 #### Restart server...

-This button can be used to immediately restart the server.
+This button can be used to immediately close and restart the project.
 When you click on this button, the 4D Server shutdown dialog box appears so that you can choose how to interrupt the operation.
-After restarting, 4D Server automatically relaunches the application.
+After validation, 4D Server automatically closes and reopens the project.
 The 4D users can then be reconnected.

 > If the request for restarting was carried out from a remote 4D machine, this machine is automatically reconnected by 4D Server.